 Prior to coming to UM, Dr. Secada was professor of curriculum and instruction at the University of Wisconsin—Madison.
 At UW-Madison, Secada was director of Diversity in Mathematics Education, a fellowship-training Center on Learning and Teaching funded by the National Science Foundation; director of teacher-training and technical assistance centers devoted to teachers of students who received federal funding through Title 1, migrant education, bilingual education, and/or American Indian education; and a former associate dean of the School of Education.

-Professor Secada is a member of the NASA Advisory Councils (NAC) Science Committee.
-Fluent and literate in Spanish, Secada has provided consultative assistance to the Peruvian Ministry of Education; been interviewed on Telemundo and Univsion; appeared on Oppenheimer Presenta; been a Senior Fulbright Fellow to la Universidad San Pablo in Arequipa, Peru; and been awarded an honorary professorship by Universidad La Salle also in Arequipa.
+Fluent and literate in Spanish, Professor Secada has provided consultative assistance to the Peruvian Ministry of Education; been interviewed on Telemundo and Univsion; appeared on Oppenheimer Presenta; been a Senior Fulbright Fellow to la Universidad San Pablo in Arequipa, Peru; and been awarded an honorary professorship by Universidad La Salle also in Arequipa.
 Secada has presented at major conferences in Chile and Peru; as well as throughout the United States, and in Thailand, Taiwan, Greece, Norway, England, Germany, South Africa, and China.
-He is a member and fellow of the American Educational Research Association (AERA), a lifetime member of the National Association for Bilingual Education (NABE), and a longstanding member of the National Council of Teachers of Mathematics
+He has been a member of the NASA Advisory Councils (NAC) Science Committee and of the NSF Waterman Awards Committee which he also chaired.
+He is a member and fellow of the American Educational Research Association (AERA), a lifetime member of the National Association for Bilingual Education (NABE), and a longstanding member of the National Council of Teachers of Mathematics.